fmhy/edit/docs/beginners-guide.md

 > How important is using an adblocker?

 Sites generally contain ads, some of which can be harmful, often leading to unwanted pages or fake download buttons.
 Real download buttons are usually small, often text-based or subtly integrated into the site's design.
-Fake ones are frequently large, brightly coloured, use generic terms like 'Download Now', and may appear multiple times on a page.
+Fake ones are frequently large, brightly colored, use generic terms like 'Download Now', and may appear multiple times on a page.
 It can be hard to tell them apart, so it's important to always have an adblocker.

 For browsers we recommend **[uBO](https://github.com/gorhill/uBlock)**, and you can also use a **[Redirect Skipper](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_redirect_bypass)** to skip annoying countdowns.
-Note that uBO alone should be enough for browser adblocking, using DNS alongside it can cause conflicts.
+Note that uBO alone should be enough for browser adblocking; using DNS alongside it can cause conflicts.

-For mobile **[AdGuard Premium](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/android/#wiki_.25B7_android_adblocking)** / [iOS](https://adguard.com/en/adguard-ios/overview.html) or **[Rethink DNS](https://rethinkdns.com/app)**, and you can block YouTube, Reddit, and X.com ads with **[ReVanced Manager](https://revanced.app/)** or **[Morphe](https://morphe.software/)**, which you can optionally [setup easily](https://wispydocs.pages.dev/revanced-morphe-obtainium/).
+For mobile **[AdGuard Premium](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/android/#wiki_.25B7_android_adblocking)** / [iOS](https://adguard.com/en/adguard-ios/overview.html) or **[Rethink DNS](https://rethinkdns.com/app)**, and you can block YouTube, Reddit, and X.com ads with **[ReVanced Manager](https://revanced.app/)** or **[Morphe](https://morphe.software/)**, which you can optionally [set up easily](https://wispydocs.pages.dev/revanced-morphe-obtainium/).
 Note that uBO works on mobile browsers like Firefox too.

 !!!note Using several ad blockers, like uBO and AdGuard at the same time can [mess things up](https://x.com/gorhill/status/1033706103782170625).
 This only happens with regular ad blockers, so it's perfectly okay to use uBO alongside something like SponsorBlock.